udaysa97/SuperHeroAPI/README.md

 * Open the hosted page and start typing in the  provided search box.
 * As you type results will be dynamically displayed and you will get suggestion as you type.
 * If you like any of the displayed heros just click on I like Him button.
 This stores the hero in your army
+* If you re-select the same hero we show warning that it is already selected
 * To view your army just click on see my favorites button on top left of page.
 This takes you to your favorite heros
  NOTE: The heroes you select are forever yours unless you delete them from your favorite page.
  CLOSING THE PAGE OR REFRESHING WILL RESULT IN NO CHANGE OF YOUR FAVOuRITE HEROES